slaclab/FACET2-Bmad-PyTao/README.md

 ### Core functions

-- `initializeTao()` – set up a Bmad/PyTao instance.
+- `initializeTao()` – set up a Bmad/PyTao instance of the FACET-II beamline.
 Optionally run IMPACT‑T to create a beam or import a reference beam
 - `setLattice()` – apply lattice configuration to commonly changed knobs using a dictionary or reference file
 - `trackBeam()` – track a beam between arbitrary points in the lattice, applying specialized functions like centering or energy correction at checkpoints